One of the biggest mistakes you can do for your website is not setting a website goal or defining what your website is going to be for.

 Sometimes, having one goal simply does not fit your scenario.

 For example, if you are like me, you may have a business that is consisted of several offers.
-You may have a Shop (like I have for the Flying Muse ProPhoto & Showit Website Templates), while at the same time offer Services (like I do for Custom Branding and Website Design) and you may have an additional offer let’s say in Education.
+You may have a Shop (like I have for the Flying Muse ProPhoto & Showit Website Templates), while at the same time offering Services (like I do for Custom Branding and Website Design) and you may have an additional offer let’s say in Education.

 While these three examples seem way too different they all have one goal in common – and that is the selling of offers and services.
 So, for me, selling my products, offer, and services are the only goal I have for the Flying Muse.